 My breeding goal is to help improve and promote the tolbunt variety of polish.
 I am working toward breeding the color, pattern, and type of this variety of the polish breed to it's proposed standard.
 This will not be a quick project, and will always be a learning process.

-I am a co-chair of the PBC's tolbunt standard committee, and am looking forward to the day we have the proposed standard finalized and can submit it to the APA to begin that part of the making the color official for showing.
+I am Chairman of the PBC's tolbunt standard committee, and am looking forward to the day we have the proposed standard finalized and can submit it to the APA to begin that part of the making the color official for showing.

 I do enter them at shows when my college schedule allows (my state Spring show lands around finals, and fall show lands around midterms).
 We have taken BV & RV with ours when shown- at the fall fowl fest there were 13 tolbunts all together and more than half were not mine (showing against yourself is still very common with this variety in all parts of the country)